la2050/archive/_projects/2016/were-creating-doctors-orders-a-video-series-to-help-la-become-proactive-about-health-and-wellness.md

   each field so that our citizens have the knowledge and the courage to be proactive about their health and less afraid.
 Once the series is completed, we hope to get a spot on PBS to expand its reach and impact.
+Please explain how you will define and measure success for your project.​: >- The first measure of success is to complete the 13-episode series and distribute it.
+We hope to get a broadcast contract with PBS so that funding is in place for the second group of episodes.
+Our real success will be the distribution into the county health departments of the greater Los Angeles area so that it can be seen throughout the next year.
+Feedback from patients, doctors and organizations will help us to evaluate and expand our shows to fit the needs of the community.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Infrastructure (building/space/vehicles
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/were-creating-doctors-orders-a-video-series-to-help-la-become-proactive-about-health-and-wellness/skild-prod.s3.amazonaws.com/myla2050/images/custom540/0271131194741-team91.JPG
 organization_name: Healthy Living Productions